panda002/Fall-2019-KDD-Project/README.md

 Price Elasticity model

- 	### Data Understanding and EDA
+Data Understanding and EDA
-  We can infer from data which all products are price elastic and which arent.
+.
+We can infer from data which all products are price elastic and which aren't.
 If there are inelastic products i.e products whose sales are not affected by change in price, we can get that extra revenue (left on table currently) by increasing price
  	> Data Preparation
  	> Machine Learning
  	> Evaluation